 - Old releases available here.

-Anope 2.0.4 has been released, which contains bug fixes, and several new features, including support for building on GCC 6.
+Anope 2.0.5 has been released, which contains bug fixes, and several new features.

 The notable changes includes:

-Fix access check in cs_updown to not allow actions on users with equal access
+Fix negative levels to not match users with negative access

-Fix saset display to update the account of the proper user
+Fix memo sender to always be the account name of the sender

 All users are recommended to upgrade.